 Historians are uncertain about Verona’s origins.
 Some believe that the Euganei tribe founded the original city and later ceded to the Cenomani.
 Others believe it be Etruscan.
 In the Etruscan language, Verona would mean “Venetian city on the river.”
 Pliny the Elder suggested that it was the Raetians who founded Verona.
 Whatever the true origins of the city, it seems to have existed since before 600 B.C., and was a long-time friend of the Romans.

-Verona held particular strategic importance as it controlled access to the only major ford across the river Adige.
+Verona held particular strategic importance because it controlled access to the only major ford across the river Adige.
 In 89 B.C., the city became a colonia of Rome, and in 49 B.C. became a municipium.
 The Romans built two bridges to replace the fords.
-A crossroads of four main highways that met there increased the city’s strategic value.
+In addition, a crossroads of four main highways that met there increased the city’s strategic value.
 All Roman generals understood its importance, and Verona was a major point in more than one civil war.
 In 69 A.D., Verona was a key city in the conflict between imperial hopefuls Vespasian and Vitellius.

 The Year of the Four Emperors